agisga/grpSLOPE/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There were 2 NOTEs:

 * checking installed package size ...
 NOTE installed size is  7.7Mb sub-directories of 1Mb or more: libs   7.6Mb

-  The size is due to a .so file resulting from the usage of Rcpp and RcppEigen
+  The size is due to a .so file resulting from the usage of Rcpp and RcppEigen.

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: 'Alexej Gossmann <alexej.go@googlemail.com>' New submission

+  It's my first CRAN submission.